jason-dark/proompt/src/commands/document-project/proompt.md

 enables AI coding agents to understand and work effectively with any codebase structure - from monorepos to microservices, monoliths to distributed systems.

+**Repository Analysis Source:** This analysis is based on a packed repository XML file located at `{{repoXmlPath}}`.
+This XML file contains the complete codebase structure and content, generated using repomix for comprehensive analysis.

 ## Pre-Analysis System Thinking

 Execute this reasoning sequence before beginning each section:

 **Context Validation Protocol:**

+1. Analyze the packed repository XML file to understand the complete codebase structure
-1. Cross-reference provided documentation with actual implementation
+2. Cross-reference provided documentation with actual implementation found in the XML
-2. Identify discrepancies between documented intent and code reality
+3. Identify discrepancies between documented intent and code reality
-3. Prioritize information by AI agent decision-making impact and code modification frequency
+4. Prioritize information by AI agent decision-making impact and code modification frequency
-4. Consider project-specific complexity factors (dependencies, service interactions, deployment patterns)
+5. Consider project-specific complexity factors (dependencies, service interactions, deployment patterns)

 **Information Density Optimization:**